 Math Circles are programs for students who love math and want a challenge.
 Students should have long attention spans and should be eager to have a discussion about mathematical ideas with like-minded peers.

-Typical Ages: 4–5 years old
+Typical Ages: 4–5 year olds

 Named for Joan Birman (1927–)